momentohq/public-dev-docs/docs/intro.md

 Momento Cache is the world's first truly serverless caching service.
 It provides instant elasticity, scale-to-zero capability, and blazing-fast performance.
 Gone are the days where you need to choose, manage, and provision capacity.
 With Momento Cache, you grab the SDK, you get an end point, input a few lines into your code, and you're off and running.

-## Learn about caching and Momento Cache
+## Learn about caching and Momento Cache and Momento Topics
 In the following pages, you can learn about caching in general and how to use Momento Cache specifically.

-- _If you want to quickly get up and running with the Momento CLI_, check out [Getting Started](./getting-started).
+- _If you want to quickly get up and running an SDK example with Momento Cache_, check out [Getting Started](./getting-started).

 - _If you're looking for our open source SDK's_, head to [Github](https://github.com/momentohq):
   - [Go](https://github.com/momentohq/client-sdk-go)